simplesamlphp/simplesamlphp/modules/core/docs/authproc_targetedid.md

 This filter generates the `eduPersonTargetedID` attribute for the user.

-By default, this filter will use the contents of the attribute set by the `userid.attribute` metadata option as the unique user ID.
+This filter will use the contents of the attribute set by the `attributename` option as the unique user ID.
-You can also use a different attribute by setting the `attributename` option,

 Parameters
 ----------

 `attributename`
 :   The name of the attribute we should use for the unique user identifier.
-    Optional, will use the attribute set by the `userid.attribute` metadata option by default.

     Note: only the first value of the specified attribute is being used for the generation of the identifier.